 Covered Electronic Equipment Manufacturer Requirements

 The Act enables a manufacturer of covered electronic equipment (CEE) to comply with the law through implementation of an individual or collective electronic waste acceptance program.
-For a full description of requirements that apply to manufacturers of CEE, please review the NYS Electronic Equipment Recycling and Reuse Act (PDF) (39 KB) (Environmental Conservation Law, Article 27, Title 26) and the supporting Part 368-3 Regulations.
+For a full description of requirements that apply to manufacturers of CEE, please review the NYS Electronic Equipment Recycling and Reuse Act (Environmental Conservation Law, Article 27, Title 26) and the supporting Part 368-3 Regulations.

-However, manufacturers who assemble or substantially assemble, and sell less than one thousand units of CEE annually in the state, or whose primary business is the sale of CEE which is comprised primarily of rebuilt, refurbished or used components are not considered manufacturers under the Act.
-For those manufacturers meeting the exemption of selling less than one thousand units of CEE annually in the state, please provide notification to the Department including the manufacturer's name, address, and its equipment's brand names, types of equipment sold, and current annual sales volume into the state.
-Please send notification via e-mail to the E-waste Team or to the following address:
+A manufacturer who assembles or substantially assembles, and sells less than one thousand units of CEE annually in the state, or whose primary business is the sale of CEE which is comprised primarily of rebuilt, refurbished or used components is not considered a manufacturer under the Act.
+For a manufacturer meeting the exemption of selling less than one thousand units of CEE annually in the state, please provide notification to the Department including the manufacturer's name, address, its equipment's brand names, types of equipment sold, and current annual sales volume into the state.
+Please send notification via e-mail or to the following address:

 NYS Department of Environmental Conservation

 Product Stewardship & Extended Producer Responsibility Section

 - Submit a one-time registration.
 A manufacturer must submit a one-time online certified registration to the Department via the E-waste Online Registration and Reporting System prior to selling or offering for sale CEE in the state.